Hide

 Aboriginal Identification

-To sensitively approach the issue of obtaining Aboriginal and/or Torres Strait Islander eligibility status for the COVID-19 vaccination program, health care practitioners should ask the question of all patients: “Are you of Aboriginal and/or Torres Strait Islander origin?”
-The question should be placed in the context of diverse backgrounds.
+To sensitively approach the issue of obtaining Aboriginal and/or Torres Strait Islander eligibility status for certain vaccines, health care practitioners should ask the question of all patients: “Are you of Aboriginal and/or Torres Strait Islander origin?”

 This question should be asked of all patients irrespective of appearance, country of birth, or whether you personally know the patient or their family background.
 Asking the question of each patient provides consistency within and between practices and at a local and national level.